sillevl/course-software-engineering/the_progress_of_abstraction.md

 -- image --

-Once a class is created and tested
-It should ideally represent a useful unit of code
-Code reuse is one of the greatest advantages of object-oriented programming languages DRY anyone?!
+Once a class is created and tested, it should ideally represent a useful unit of code.
+Code reuse is one of the greatest advantages of object-oriented programming languages.
+DRY anyone?!
-Multiple ways to reuse a class
+Multiple ways to reuse a class:

-Just use an object of that class
+* Just use an object of that class
-Composition: Use an object of that class inside a new class
+* Composition: Use an object of that class inside a new class
-Inheritance: Extending the class in a new class
+* Inheritance: Extending the class in a new class

-Just using an object
+### Just using an object

 The class can be reused by creating multiple objects of that class Each object has its own state
 Each object has the same behavior

+### Composition

-Composition: Use an object of that class inside a new class Also know as a Has-a relationship, eg: ‘a car has an engine’
+Use an object of that class inside a new class.
+This is also known as a _Has-a_ relationship, eg: ‘a car has an engine’.

+-- image --

-This is called composition because you are composing a new class out of existing classes This is more generally known as aggregation
-Comes with a great deal of flexibility
-Member objects of the new class can be made private They are inaccessible to client programmers
-You can change those members without disturbing existing client code
+This is called composition because you are composing a new class out of existing classes.
+This is more generally known as _aggregation_.
+It comes with a great deal of flexibility.
+Member objects of the new class can be made private.
+They are inaccessible to client programmers.
+You can change those members without disturbing existing client code.

+### Inheritance

-The concept of an object is a convenient tool
-You can package data and functionality together by concept Inheritance lets you reuse classes in new classes that might have a similar functionality We could say that we clone a class and then make additions and modifications to it If the original class (base, super or parent class) is changed, the modified ‘clone’ also reflects those changes
+The concept of an object is a convenient tool.
+You can package data and functionality together by concept.
+Inheritance lets you reuse classes in new classes that might have a similar functionality.
+We could say that we clone a class and then make additions and modifications to it.
+If the original class (base, super or parent class) is changed, the modified ‘_clone_’ also reflects those changes.

+-- image --

+The base type is “shape”.
+All shapes have a size, color, position,… All shapes can be drawn, erased, moved, colored,… Specific shapes derive (inherit) these characteristics and behavior Circle, square, triangle Each may have additional characteristics and behavior.
+Eg: some shapes can be flipped.
+Some behaviors may be different like calculating the area of a shape depends on the type of shape.

 When inheriting from an existing shape, you create a new type The new type contains not only all the member of the existing types